Emanuele98/VOI_BLE_comms/CTU/README.md

 - The hardware module serves as a gateway to the ESP32 chip.
 With this module, it is possible to alter the behavior of the chip as per AFA specifications and within hardware boundaries.
 - There are a series of functions dedicated for ADC measurements and the other ones are designed to interact with the power output

-### **Airfuel Standard reference (airfuel_integration.h)**

-- The Airfuel reference module is currently only useful to change the CRU control characteristic with the help of the `ENDIS_POWER_CRU_CONTROL_VAL` macro.
-- The above macro enables/disables the CRU charge output with different charge `rates`.
-- This file also contains various Airfuel value definitions, much like in the Peripheral implementation.

-### **Board support reference (CTU_bsp.h)**

-The board support module helps store pin mappings (GPIO/DAC/ADC) used on ESP32.

 ## **Non-volatile storage (NVS)**